Ordinance of Labourers 1349: Aftermath and repeal

 The ordinance has largely been seen as ineffective.
 Despite the English parliament's attempt to reinforce the ordinance with the Statute of Labourers of 1351, workers continued to command higher wages and the majority of England (those in the labouring class) enjoyed a century of relative prosperity before the ratio of labour to land restored the pre-plague levels of wages and prices.
 While the economic situation eventually reverted, the plague radically altered the social structure of English society.
+The sudden loss of life gave more power to the labouring classes.
+This also helped weaken the landed elites that had to give up power in order to stay relevant both in society and in the economy.
+Another thing that changed due to this imbalance of power was an increase in worker negotiating power in the British economy.
+This slowly led to a gradual increase in workers' rights.